DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 - **Fixed-length** time period
 - **Arbitrary** relative to the scope of work
 - **Short** for frequent inspection and adaptation (product, plans, process, etc.)

+Sprints support working at a *sustainable pace*.

+- Sprints are small projects.
+- No fixed-scope fixed-deadline planning.
+- No "crunch time" before a release or at the end of a big project.

 Software is complex: small changes can have huge and hard-to-predict consequences.